Cyfrin/Updraft/courses/formal-verification/1-horse-store/53-update-horse-number-recap/+page.md

 ### Function Dispatch

-The first thing our contract does is perform a `function dispatch` to determine where our `call data` should be appropriately sent.
+The first thing our contract does is perform a `function dispatch` to determine where our `calldata` should be appropriately sent.

 ```js
 DUP1 ✅